The world of IT security can confuse all the different web vulnerabilities, exploits, and newly emerging trends.

 - Implement continuous security and be safe at any given time!

-For more security best practices, you can also have a look at our White Paper!
+For more security best practices, you can also have a look at our Whitepaper!

 You don’t have the knowledge or resources to prevent security breaches at all times?
-Then we have good news for you: You don’t need to!
+Then we have good news for you: You don’t need to.

-The Crashtest Security Suite offers a fully automated security scanner that will point out the vulnerabilities found on your web application as well as information on how to remediate these.
-An additional dashboard will give you the current security status in a single view so that you don’t have to dive into the technical topics.
+Crashtest Security Suite offers a fully automated security vulnerability scanner that will point out the vulnerabilities found on your web application as well as information on how to remediate these.
+An additional dashboard will give you the current security status in a single view, so you don’t have to dive into the technical topics.